 - Do they listen to you?
 One of the most common complaints of pregnant and birthing people is the feeling of not being heard.
 Find a provider who you feel listens to your concerns, addresses them in a respectful manner, and validates what is important to you as a person.

 - Do they work with you in a way that meets your needs for pregnancy care?
 This goes beyond simple health checks and leans more into patient and provider preferences and needs.
-For example, if you’ve ever been a victim of abuse from a women’s healthcare provider, you would benefit from a provider trained in delivering trauma informed care.
+For example, if you’ve ever been a victim of abuse from a women’s healthcare provider, you would benefit from a provider trained in practicing trauma informed care.
 Is your baby breech (head up/butt down position)?
 Will this provider help you birth vaginally and help you avoid a caesarean surgery unless absolutely necessary?
-Is the provider trained, experienced and supportive of breech deliveries?
+Is the provider trained, experienced and supportive of breech birth?

 Educate Yourself to Empower Yourself